 A leap into the 21st century: nuclear medicine

 Metabolically specific substances (so-called smart molecules) are used in nuclear medicine producers.
 The smart molecules are tagged with radioactive atoms so they can be tracked.
 A smart molecule is capable of carrying a radioactive isotope to the disease location.
-It is important to note that usually the smart molecules are injected into the patient in extremely tiny quantities, measurable in nano- and picograms.
+It is important to note that usually the smart molecules are injected into the patient in extremely tiny quantities.
 This quantity is comparable to one billionth of a sugar cube.

-The nuclear medicine department is outfitted with fully up to date facilities equipment, of which the following are the most significant: a PET/CT hybrid display device (Discovery VCT, General Electric, USA), a SPET/CT hybrid display (Infinia Hawkeye, General Electric, US), a “hot lab” and seven individual hospital rooms with all amenities and custom furnishings.
+The nuclear medicine department is outfitted with fully up to date facilities equipment, of which the following are the most significant: a PET/CT hybrid display device, a SPET/CT hybrid display, a “hot lab” and seven individual hospital rooms with all amenities and custom furnishings.

-- Diagnostics of benign illnesses: evaluating blood supply to the heart, evaluation of functional status of thyroid and parathyroid, evaluating lung respiration and pulmonary blood supply, evaluating renal function, ascertaining site of infections and haemorrhaging, evaluating dementia and related conditions, early diagnosis of Parkinson’s disease and distinguishing it from other Parkinsonism syndromes.
+- Diagnostics of benign illnesses:, evaluation of functional status of thyroid and parathyroid, evaluating lung respiration and pulmonary blood supply, evaluating renal function, ascertaining site of infections and haemorrhaging, evaluating dementia and related conditions, early diagnosis of Parkinson’s disease and distinguishing it from other Parkinsonism syndromes, evaluating blood supply to the heart.

-- Cancer diagnostics and treatment: detecting metabolically active tumour tissue body-wide, evaluating cancer therapy’s effect on tumours, diagnostics and treatment of thyroid cancer, detecting and treating bone metastases, detecting and treating neuroendocrine tumours.
+- Cancer diagnostics: detecting tumour tissue body-wide, evaluating cancer therapy’s response on tumours, diagnostics of thyroid cancer, detecting bone metastases and neuroendocrine tumours.